Mcontre11/RecycleAndEarnOfficial-/README.md

 ## How It Was Made
-this project was made using html, css, bootstrap JS, Node.js, Express, Mongo DB
+This project was made using html, css, bootstrap JS, Node.js, Express, Mongo DB

 ## Lessons learned
 Lessons learned from this project is to fully understand documentations before implementng code.
 I used the scanners from Quagga and Serratus.